CSCI-40500-77100-Spring-2021/project-7/README.md

 ### Lightweight

-The Wallet Service expects application/json headers and responds with a json object.
+The Wallet Service expects `application/JSON` headers and responds with a `JSON` object.

 ### Implementation-independent